narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

 If you run the main program, the code would run without any problems!
 What happened?

 ---
-Let's look at the dependency of the shared library this version of `cv2` imports.
+Let's look at the dependencies of the shared library this version of `cv2` imports.
 It's at `site-packages/cv2/cv2.abi3.so`.
-Let's look at its dependencies.

 ```bash
 otool -L site-packages/cv2/cv2.abi3.so